-Rent a holiday apartment, home or cottage in Cambodia: from $24 per night
+Rent a holiday home, apartment or cottage in Cambodia from just $25 per night

 Best holiday homes with a patio or terrace